 Second Prong: Satisfying Constitutional Due Process

-The Court has determined there’s a basis for long arm jurisdiction.
+So, the Court has determined there’s a basis for long arm jurisdiction.
 What’s next?
-The court’s second required inquiry involves constitutional analysis, controlled by United States Supreme Court precedent interpreting the Due Process Clause.
+Next, the court must perform constitutional analysis, controlled by United States Supreme Court precedent interpreting the Due Process Clause.

 Does the Corporation or Trust Have Sufficient Minimum Contacts With Florida?

-Contacts must be enough for the entity or trust reasonably to anticipate being brought into court in Florida to defend the claims brought against it.
+But contacts must be enough for the entity or trust reasonably to anticipate being brought into court in Florida to defend the claims brought against it.
 Id. at 475-76.
 Caiazzo v.
 American Royal Arts Corp., 73 So.
-3d 245, 255-56 (Fla.
+3d 245 (Fla.
 4th DCA 2011) (defendant could reasonably anticipate being sued in Florida based on the extent of its website business originating in Florida, and posting on its website of allegedly defamatory statements targeted into Florida at a competitor’s business headquartered in Florida, to damage the competitor’s reputation).

-The nonresident must have “fair warning” a particular activity may subject it to Florida jurisdiction.
+Further, the nonresident must have “fair warning” a particular activity may subject it to Florida jurisdiction.
 See Madara v.
-Hall, 916 F.2d 1510, 1516 (11th Cir.
+Hall, 916 F. 2d 1510 (11th Cir.
 1990); Potoczek v.
 Patrick, Case No. 3:19-cv-03452-TKW-HTC (ND Fla.
 February 25, 2020)(by advertising the aircraft to a Florida resident, negotiating the sale of the aircraft with him, and delivering the aircraft to him in Florida, non-Floridian spouses had “fair warning” their activity would subject them to long-arm jurisdiction in Florida” and the injury to Plaintiff arose from the activities between the plaintiff and defendants in the state of Florida).

 The Test for “Minimum Contacts”

 The test for “minimum contacts” depends on whether the entity’s “conduct and connection” with Florida are such that the entity should reasonably anticipate being haled into court in Florida.
 See World-Wide Volkswagen Corp. v.
-Woodson, 444 U.S. 286, 297(1980).
-The paramount question is, “Has the entity purposefully established minimum contacts in Florida to anticipate being haled into the family court in Florida?”
+Woodson, 444 U.S. 286(1980).
+Under this test, ask “Has the entity purposefully established minimum contacts in Florida to anticipate being haled into the family court in Florida?”